SapitoSucio/froggo-guides/docs/script_commands.md

 ## Scripting commands and functions

 The commands and functions are listed here in no particular order.
-There's a difference between commands and functions - commands leave no 'return value' which might be used in a conditional statement, as a command argument, or stored in a variable.
+There`s a difference between commands and functions - commands leave no `return value` which might be used in a conditional statement, as a command argument, or stored in a variable.
 Calling commands as if they were functions will sometimes work, but is not advised, as this can lead to some hard to track errors.
-Calling functions as if they were commands will mess up the stack, so 'return' command will not return correctly after this happens in a particular script.
+Calling functions as if they were commands will mess up the stack, so `return` command will not return correctly after this happens in a particular script.

-***All commands must end with a '`;`'.***
+***All commands must end with a ``;``.***

 -------------------------